Stripe is the standard. Polar is the alternative gaining traction among indie hackers and small SaaS. When Polar wins, when Stripe wins.

 At first glance Stripe is cheaper.
 But there's an important detail:

 If you sell in Europe, you have to charge VAT based on the buyer's country.
-In Stripe you handle
+In Stripe you handle this yourself: configure Stripe Tax (extra 4%), or do it manually with your accountant.

-Polar is **Merchant of Record**.
-That means they collect VAT, declare it, and pay it to the
+Polar is Merchant of Record.
+That means they collect VAT, declare it, and pay it to the authorities.
+You receive clean money.

 For an indie hacker selling in Europe, this is the difference between:

-If your volume is low (under €10,000/year), Polar's extra cost (1-2% effective after compliance)
+If your volume is low (under €10,000/year), Polar's extra cost (1-2% effective after compliance) offsets the accounting savings.

 If your volume is high, Stripe's savings show.

 If you sell from a country where Stripe doesn't operate, Polar might be your only option.
-Check
+Check first.

 Mature API, thousands of tutorials, SDKs in every language.
 Examples for everything.